The Common Virginia Strawberry, Fragaria virginiana, is a native perennial forb, that usually has the flower cluster at the leaf level or below.

 Habitat: Wild Strawberries prefer a rich soil ranging from full to partial sun in moist to dry conditions.
 F. virginiana prefers less moisture than the other species and more sun.
 The roots are rhizomatous and plants will send out above ground runners in early summer, which root at their nodes.
 Crowns of the original plants are usually not divided, simple thin out the plants and transplant.
 Once a runner is rooted, it can be separated from the parent plant.
 The plants runner prolifically and are real spreaders.

 Names: The common name of "strawberry" is believed to come from old English "straw", the past tense of "strew" which refers to the tangle of vines the plant can make on the ground as it grows and grows.
 It has nothing to do with placing straw under the berries as they ripen.
 The genus Fragaria is from the Latin fraga, for 'strawberry'.
 The species virginiana refers to the state of Virginia - where originally collected.
 The author name for the plant classification, ‘Duchesne’ is for Antoine Nicolas Duchesne (1747-1827), French botanist who demonstrated the mutations occur within species.
 While working at the gardens of Versailles he established a notable collection of strawberries.
+Many North American native plants were sent to France for study and introduction into gardens.

 Comparisons: The common cultivated strawberry, Fragaria × ananassa, is a cross between the wild strawberry and the Chilean strawberry.
 It has similar but slightly larger flowers and much larger fruit.
 The other wild strawberry, F. vesca, the Woodland Strawberry, holds its flower clusters on a hairy scape above the coarsely toothed leaves with the flattened seeds on the surface of the fruit.
 Its leaflets are mostly stalkless. and the two lateral leaflets have a slightly in-equilateral base.
 The end tooth of the leaf is usually wider than the side teeth and often longer.
 Leaflets are thin.
 Research by Arthur Cronquist and others indicate that F. vesca and F. virginiana do not hybridize.

-Above: 1st photo - Flowers of the Common Strawberry, - both species of wild strawberry look the same.
+Above: 1st photo - Flowers of the Common Strawberry, - flowers of both species of wild strawberry look the same.
 2nd photo - The flower stalk and the spreading sepals and bracts of the calyx are both hairy.

 Below: 1st photo - Plant in flower.
 2nd photo - The calyx has 5 green pointed sepals, alternating with 5 shorter lobes.
 All with surface hair.